fabnicol/Mercury-array2d2/README.md

 This library proposes to store 2d data in column-major order, while the standard library uses row-major order.
-This will facilitate interfacing with statistical software (like R and Python libraries), which often store 2d data in column-major data tables (like R's data frames).
+This will facilitate interfacing with statistical software (like R and Python libraries), which often stores 2d data in column-major data tables (like R's data frames).
 The expected benefit is that, if used properly in conjunction with appropriate representations of empirical issues, transposing operations should be avoided,